Seth Price: Reception and interpretation

 Novelist Rachel Kushner called Price's work a "Vision so accurate it becomes fiction."
-Price was also referred to by artist and critic John Kelsey as, "one of the original trolls of contemporary art" and art critic Tom Moody described his 2009 Art F City essay Teen Image as "entertaining but incoherent."
+Art critic Tom Moody described his 2009 Art F City essay Teen Image as "entertaining but incoherent."
 In 2018 art critic Andrew Russeth described Price's show, Seth Price: Hell Has Everything at Petzel Gallery as one of the “weirdest shows of the year” and said that “it feels like such an exacting depiction of life in New York right now.”

 Price has described a major theme in his work as "the tension between material life and dematerialized life," and spoken of it as a response to the last twenty years’ "trend of increasing abstraction... in finance, the distancing of technology, and the effects of digital tools.
 Social media accelerates that, and moves it to the realm of the self, where we’re being asked to live in the material and immaterial realms at the same moment."
 In The Brooklyn Rail, Price said of his "Silhouettes" series: "I never wanted people to look at the 'Silhouettes' and understand how fucking annoying it is to unite plastic and wood.
 I wanted it to look like that process always existed."

 Between 2013 and 2014 Price took a year away from doing shows and other art world activities.
 Around the same time, he tried to have all press, interviews and photos of him removed from the internet.
 Some critics have interpreted this attempt as a work in its own right; however, when asked about it in an interview with Kim Gordon for Bomb magazine, Price said: “I never really called it a work.
 I just thought I would try it.”

 Price has spoken about dropping out of social media, distrusting the cloud, and the importance of avoiding predictability.